Angular Integration Guide

 Install IssueCapture in Angular

-Add bug reporting to your Angular application in 5 minutes.
-Works with Angular 15+, TypeScript, and standalone components.
+Add bug reporting to an Angular app.
+Works with Angular 15+, TypeScript, standalone components, and Angular Router.

 Quick Summary